svl-at-asu/Exploring-AR-Impact-Paper-Scripts/Supplemental Materials/ReadMe.txt

 These supplemental materials are provided in the interest of verification and increasing reproducability of the study.
 A description of the included files follows.

-Data processing scripts used with this data can be publicly found on GitHub at < URL anonymized for review >
+Data processing scripts used with this data can be publicly found on GitHub at https://github.com/svl-at-asu/Exploring-AR-Impact-Paper-Scripts.

 ===================================================================================